How to choose a Master of Ceremonies (MC) for your wedding (Updated for 2022)

 - making things run smoothly (and sometimes taking care of any unforeseen incidents during the evening)

 Most of the time, we at WeddingVenture.com observe couples asking one of their friends or relatives to perform the duties of an MC (sometimes, this responsibility falls onto the best man).
-This is, of course, the most cost effective option.
-Another reason to prefer a close friend to act as an MC is because the bride and the groom want a more personal and unique wedding experience.
-After all, a paid professional will use a predefined "script" to run through the evening and will only have the same old standard old jokes you've heard at all other weddings.
+This is, of course, the most cost-effective option.
+Another reason to prefer a close friend to act as an MC is that the bride and the groom want a more personal and unique wedding experience.
+After all, a paid professional MC will use a predefined master of ceremonies wedding script to run through the evening and will only have the same old standard old jokes you've heard at all other weddings.

 That is understandable and forgivable - a hired MC will not know the bridal party and guests well enough to provide a truly personal approach.
 On the other hand, because a professional Master of Ceremonies has gone through tens or hundreds of weddings, they will most likely offer a much "smoother" wedding experience, the jokes will be well-tested, and the expert will be better with time management.

-When choosing your MC, look for someone responsible and accountable who has demonstrated these traits consistently in the past.
-The last thing you want is for your MC (who may be a charismatic "social butterfly" that enjoys public speaking) is to get side-tracked by the food, wine and good company and even fall asleep on a couch outside the reception (you may laugh, but this has happened in the past!).
+When choosing your wedding MC, look for someone responsible and accountable who has demonstrated these traits consistently in the past.
+The last thing you want is for your wedding MC (who may be a charismatic "social butterfly" that enjoys public speaking) is to get side-tracked by the food, wine, and good company and even fall asleep on a couch outside the wedding reception (you may laugh, but this has happened in the past!).

 Check out this list of top wedding masters of ceremonies to get you started.

 Check which services and items are provided by the MC